-A simple and vibrant Bread Salad with Charred Snap Peas packs a flavor punch and makes a healthy, versatile two-sides-in one dish.
+A simple and vibrant panzanella salad (bread salad) with charred snap peas packs a flavor punch and makes a healthy, versatile two-sides-in one dish.
 And a pop of color on the plate!

 Where to begin?
 Almost anything goes, starting with bread, basil and tomatoes.

-- Vegetables/Fruits options: Try peaches, grapes, nectarines, cucumbers (seeded), beets, charred green beans or peppers (instead of snap peas) radishes, green or red onions
+- Try peaches, grapes, nectarines, cucumbers (seeded), beets, charred green beans or peppers (instead of snap peas) radishes, green or red onions

-- Garnish: Add nuts.
-Mozzarella.
-Bocconcini or Parmesan cheese.
+- Add nuts, Mozzarella, Bocconcini or Parmesan cheese.

 - Use your favorite good quality salad dressing (vinaigrette type is better than creamy).